Discover the Benefits of

 45 Minute Session

-Before your Sauna Session
+your Sauna Session

 • Hydrate with at least 8oz of water to prepare your body for the increase in core temperature.